iaas-splab/faas-migration/Event-Processing/IBMCloud/Readme.md

 - GNU Make
 - `jq`

+Links to the tools mentioned here can be found in this [Document](/docs/tools.md)

 ## Deployment Guide

 To deploy the use-case first modify the following lines in the `Makefile` accordingly to suit your environment.